-Many young children spend some of their time in child care each week.
+Many young children spend some of their time in early care and education (ECE) settings each week.
 More than half of mothers of children under age 5 work outside the home.
-Child care providers play an important role in nurturing children's healthy brain development.
-Even if parents provide all the security, nurturing, and enrichment that promote healthy brain development, child care providers must support and complement parents' caregiving for the best outcomes.
-Children's experiences in child care and early learning programs can help build healthy brains — but only if the child is enrolled in a high-quality environment.
+ECE teachers play an important role in nurturing children’s healthy brain development.
+Even if parents provide all the security, nurturing, and enrichment that promote healthy brain development, ECE teachers must support and complement parents’ caregiving for the best outcomes.
+Children’s experiences in ECE programs can help build healthy brains—but only if the child is enrolled in a high-quality environment.

 Types of Child Care

-According to the U. S. Census statistics from 2011, 12.5 million children under age 5 were in some type of regular child care while their parents worked.
+According to Child Care Aware, in 2018, almost 15 million children under age 6 in the United States were in some type of regular child care/ECE while their parents worked.
 These young children are in a variety of child care arrangements.

-- 24 percent are in child care centers or schools
+- 24 percent are in child care centers/ECE programs

 - 24 percent are cared for by grandparents